muratk5n/thirdwave/en/2013/12/doner-not-invented-in-berlin.md

 Serving it as fast food might have been the invention here in Berlin, or maybe Berlin was the first major European city to serve the dish in franchises.
 Who knows.
 Someone needs to set the record straight.
+The crux of doner is the meat that turns, cooked a certain way, sliced a certain way.
+None of that is invented in Europe.